-- Identify the similarities and differences between the United States and the New Zealand higher education system as it relates to training mental health professionals to meet the mental health needs of their populations and outdoor leaders to meet the demand for outdoor adventure leisure activities.
+Identify the similarities and differences between the United States and the New Zealand higher education system as it relates to training mental health professionals to meet the mental health needs of their populations and outdoor leaders to meet the demand for outdoor adventure leisure activities.

-- Defend the use of adventure to meet people’s emotional needs and address mental health concerns.
+Defend the use of adventure and leisure to meet people’s emotional needs and address mental health concerns.